About human rights complaints

 The Official Languages Act does not apply to municipalities, provincial government institutions or private companies.

-Learn more about official languages rights or get a detailed explanation on the complaint process by downloading the document Filing a Complaint with the Office of the Commissioner of Official Languages.
+Learn more about official languages rights or get a detailed explanation on the complaint process by consulting Complaints and investigations - Office of the Commissioner of Official Languages of Canada.

 Page details